Overview

 Multiple vanity domain support

-When building an email message, clients can choose from any of the vanity domains in their account, enabling them to match it to the domain of the website being used when sending a message with link tracking enabled.
+When building an email message, you can choose from any of the vanity domains in your account, enabling you to match it to the domain of the website being used when sending a message with link tracking enabled.

 Messages will continue to store the appropriate cookies on the end user’s web browser, and the attribution of events and orders will be routed to the correct email message.
 SREs can add, edit, and remove vanity domains in Cordial accounts.

 This enhancement is designed to support global clients with multiple domains for the same brand.
-For example, a brand like Nike could have http://www.nike.com, http://www.nike.co.uk, http://www.nike.fr, and http://www.nike.mx.
+For example, the fake brand Threads could have http://www.threads.com, http://www.threads.co.uk, http://www.threads.fr, and http://www.threads.mx.

 Multiple vanity domains are not intended to be used for unique brands or properties under a larger brand.
 For example, Gap has sub-brands like Athleta, Banana Republic, and Old Navy, each of which use their own domains and vanity domains.
 In other words, you wouldn’t use Old Navy as a vanity domain under Gap.